 Asmi is a fifteen-year-old student from Dwarka, a city in north-western India.
 She has been part of her school’s student-led business, Sanjeevani Embracing Life, since 2016.
 This business’s guiding principle is environmental sustainability, and it offers a wide range of eco-friendly products.

 Her time as an active member of the school business inspired Asmi to launch an independent enterprise, Weaving Waste, on the 3rd October 2019.
 In this venture, Asmi combined her interests for sustainability and fashion, and has been making rugs and mats from recycled cloth.
 In her own words, Asmi explains that “while working in my enterprise, I have undergone metamorphosis and evolved as a new individual well equipped with the 21st century skills”.
 By combining creativity and environmental consciousness, she has managed to turn her business into a success, making a profit of 6,635 INR (USD $93) after running it for 3 months.

 How much trash can you turn into cash into just one day?

 School Enterprise Challenge

 Our student-led business awards programme for schools around the world

-The Enterprise Adventure is a mobile app aimed at teenagers around the world who want to learn about business and have a positive impact on their local community.
+The Enterprise Adventure is a mobile app aimed at teenagers around the world who want to learn about business.

 We have created out-of-school business clubs and work with youth groups to support young people’s skills development outside of school settings.